 5. Consider prequalification for a personal loan

-Prequalifying — a less formal assessment of your creditworthiness — doesn’t guarantee you’ll get a personal loan to refinance your existing one.
-But it could help you get an idea of your ability to qualify for a loan before you go through an application — and before you ding your credit with a hard inquiry on your credit reports.
+Prequalifying — a less formal assessment of your credit — doesn’t guarantee you’ll get a personal loan to refinance your existing one.
+But it could help you get an idea of your ability to qualify for a loan before you go through an application — and before you potentially harm your credit with a hard inquiry on your credit reports.
 It can also help you understand if you’ll be able to borrow enough to pay off your existing loan and what interest rate you might get.

 6. Fill out the application

 Once you’ve shopped around, done the math and prequalified, it’s time to apply for refinancing.
+This process will likely be similar to how you would have applied for your personal loan in the first place.

-Here’s where your research and prequalifications can pay off.
+This is where your research and prequalifications can pay off.
 When you apply for credit, the lender will typically check your credit reports, which results in a hard inquiry.
 Multiple hard inquiries in a short period could give lenders the impression that you’re a higher credit risk, so be careful about how many lenders you apply to.

 But don’t overlook a potential upside of refinancing: If refinancing your personal loan makes it easier for you to make your monthly payments, and ultimately pay off the loan, those actions can positively affect your credit over the long term.
 Payment history accounts for about 35% of your FICO® scores, and the amount you owe on credit accounts determines 30%.

-If you’ve got a personal loan and you’re weighing whether to refinance it, be sure to compare the pros and cons, including interest rate and any fees or penalties associated with ending one loan and opening another.
+As we laid out above, if you’ve got a personal loan and you’re weighing whether to refinance it, be sure to compare the pros and cons, including interest rate and any fees or penalties associated with ending one loan and opening another.

 In the end, this comparison should help you figure out whether refinancing will save money, decrease your monthly payments or both.
 If you’ve determined that refinancing will benefit you, then make sure you check your credit scores, study the interest rate and fees for the new loan, and think about how refinancing can affect your credit.